pjbear1215/ceph/doc/dev/crimson/poseidonstore.rst

 Cache
 -----
 There are mainly two cache data structures; onode cache and block cache.
-Since PoseidonStore does not have the on-disk onode strucutre, there needs to be in-memory onode structure for fast tracking of the objects.

 It looks like below.

+1.Onode cache:
+map <OID, OnodeRef>;
 Onode {
-  metadata
-  xattr map <key, value>
+  extent tree block_maps;
+  clone tree clones;
-  omap <key, value>
+  omap lists omaps;
-  extent_map
 }
+2. Block cache:
+Omap cache --> map <OID, <omap_key, value>>
+Data cache --> map <OID, <extent, value>>

-To fill the in-memory onode data structure, object meta, xattrs, and omap of the target object can be retrieved using the respective PSD_OIDs.
+To fill the onode data structure, object meta and omap of the target object can be retrieved using the prefix tree.
-Block cache is used for caching a block contents and supporting transactions.
+Block cache is used for caching a block contents.
 For a transaction, all the updates to blocks (including object meta block, allocation bitmap block, data block) are first performed in the in-memory block cache.
 After writing a transaction to the WAL, the dirty blocks are flushed to their respective locations in the respective partitions.
 PoseidonStore can configure cache size for each type.
 Simple LRU cache eviction strategy can be used for both.

-Allocation Group (with cross-AG transaction)
+Sharded partitions (with cross-SP transaction)
 --------------------------------------------
-Entire disk space is divided into a number of equally sized chunks called Allocation Groups (AG).
+Entire disk space is divided into a number of equally sized chunks called sharded partitions (SP).
-Each reactor thread in crimson-osd is responsible for a set of AGs (# of AGs / # of threads).
-Each AG has its own data structures to manage the disk partition.
-A collection is stored into an AG, not across AGs.
+A collection is stored into an SP, not across SPs.
 The prefixes of the parent collection ID (original collection ID before collection splitting.
-That is, hobject.hash) is hashed to map any collections to AGs allocated for the reactor thread.
+That is, hobject.hash) is hashed to map any collections to SPs.
 We can use BlueStore's approach for collection splitting, changing the number of significant bits for the collection prefixes.
-Because the prefixes of the parent collection ID do not change even after collection splitting, the mapping between the collection and AG is maintained.
+Because the prefixes of the parent collection ID do not change even after collection splitting, the mapping between the collection and SP is maintained.
-The number of AGs may be configured to match the number of CPUs allocated for each disk so that each AG can hold a number of objects large enough for cross-AG transaction not to occur.
+The number of SPs may be configured to match the number of CPUs allocated for each disk so that each SP can hold a number of objects large enough for cross-SP transaction not to occur.

-In case of need of cross-AG transaction, we could simply use the per-AG lock (acquire the source and target locks before processing the cross-AG transaction).
+In case of need of cross-SP transaction, we could use the global WAL (acquire the source SP and target SP locks before processing the cross-SP transaction).
+If SPs have an entry in the global WAL, it should apply it as soon as possible, then remove it from the gobal WAL.

-For the load unbalanced situation, we adjust the mapping between collection and AG and the mapping between reactor thread and collection.
+For the load unbalanced situation, we adjust the mapping between extent tree and data blocks in other SPs (This allocation probably requires cross-SP transaction).

 Discussion